 - 6 cups green grapes (approx. 3 lbs)

 - 1/2 container blueberries

 - Artificial holly (optional: you can use it to fill any gaps in your wreath after construction)

-You can use other fruit combinations if you prefer, but make sure to choose fruit that holds together and won’t discolour if cut.
+You can use other fruit combinations if you prefer, but make sure to choose fruit that holds together and won’t discolor if cut.
 I’ve used watermelon and cantaloupe cut with mini shape cutters before and both worked well.
-Apple, pear, stone fruits and oranges don’t work well, so avoid them.
+Apples, pears, stone fruits and oranges don’t work well, so avoid them.

 Step 1.
 Rinse and thoroughly dry all fruit.

 Step 2.
 Insert tooth picks randomly around the wreath.
 Leave around 1cm sticking up.
 You don’t need to totally fill the wreath, just aim for 20-30 toothpicks to start with.

 Step 3.
 Starting with the largest fruit (strawberries if you are using them), stick the fruit onto the toothpicks around the wreath.